-Nursing-care plans should identify patients for whom vaccination is recommended, and vaccine should be administered in the home, if necessary as soon as influenza vaccine is available and throughout the influenza season.
+Nursing-care plans should identify patients for whom vaccination is recommended, and vaccine should be administered in the home if necessary as soon as influenza vaccine is available and throughout the influenza season.
 Caregivers and other persons in the household (including children) should be referred for vaccination.

-Other Facilities Providing Services to Persons Aged >50 Years influenza season.
+Other Facilities Providing Services to Persons Aged >50 Years

+Facilities providing services to persons aged \geq 50 years (e.g., assisted living housing, retirement communities, and recreation centers) should offer unvaccinated residents, attendees, and staff annual on-site vaccination before the start of the influenza season.
 Continuing to offer vaccination throughout the fall and winter months is appropriate.
 Efforts to vaccinate newly admitted patients or new employees also should be continued, both to prevent illness and to avoid having these persons serve as a source of new influenza infections.
-Staff education should emphasize the need for influenza vaccine.
+Staff education should emphasize the benefits for self, staff and patients of protection from influenza through vaccination.